alimghmi/todev/README.md

 - Project manager has full control over the project
 - Developers' (members field) username must be sent on creation
 - Developers have read-only access thus they can't update or remove a project
-- Developers can retrieve use specific or all of the tasks of their project
+- Developers can retrieve user specific or all of the tasks of their project
-- Projects shows up when target user is either a project manager or a developer, otherwise they're not accessable
+- Projects show up when target user is either a project manager or a developer, otherwise they're not accessable

 ### Task Endpoint
 - Project manager has full control over task creation and assigning them to developers